secretlounge/secretlounge-ng/README.md

 ```
 start - Join the chat (start receiving messages)
 stop - Leave the chat (stop receiving messages)
-users - Get list of users
+users - Find out how many users are in the chat
 info - Get info about your account
 sign - Sign a message with your username
 s - Alias of sign